Mr-Jeffery/SuperComputerCommands/software_config/conda/README.md

 If you are using cuda installed from spack or loading module installed by the admin, `which nvcc` will work as well.

 ### Installation
+*If you are installing newer versions of torch, just type `pip install torch` and it will include the GPU version for you.*

 Suppose your cuda version is 11.7, then you can goto [https://download.pytorch.org/whl/cu117](https://download.pytorch.org/whl/cu117) to find the available torch version.
 Then install with the following command:
 ```bash